Indiana Rules of Court

 (C) Case Selection/Objection to Mediation Order.
 After a case has been referred for mediation, a party may object by filing a written objection with the Tax Court within fifteen (15) days after the order of referral is entered.
 The party must specify the grounds for objection.
 The Tax Court shall promptly consider the objection and any response and determine whether the litigation should then be mediated or not.
 In this decision, the Tax Court shall consider the willingness of the parties to mutually resolve their dispute, the ability of the parties to participate in the mediation process, the need for discovery and the extent to which it has been conducted, and any other factors which affect the potential for fair resolution of the dispute through the mediation process.
 If a case is ordered for mediation, the case shall remain on the court docket and the trial calendar.

 (D) Selection of Mediator/Costs of Mediation.
-Within fifteen (15) days of an order referring a case to mediation, the parties may choose a mediator from the pool of senior judges who have been certified by the Indiana Judicial Nominating Commission.
-In the event a mediator is not selected by agreement, the court will designate three (3) senior judges who have been certified by the Indiana Judicial Nominating Commission who are willing to mediate cases before the Tax Court.
+Within fifteen (15) days of an order referring a case to mediation, or fifteen (15) days of a decision of the Tax Court under Rule 18(C) if a timely objection is filed under that subsection, the parties may choose a mediator from the pool of senior judges who have been certified by the Indiana Judicial Nominating Commission.
+In the event a mediator is not selected by agreement, the Tax Court will designate three (3) senior judges who have been certified by the Indiana Judicial Nominating Commission who are willing to mediate cases before the Tax Court.
 Alternately, each side shall strike the name of one mediator.
 The side initiating the lawsuit will strike first.
 The mediator remaining after the striking process will be deemed the selected mediator.
 The senior judge serving as the mediator shall be paid by the Division of State Court Administration pursuant to Supreme Court Administrative Rule 5.
-The senior judge serving as the mediator need not be a registered mediator as provided in Indiana Rules for Alternative Dispute Resolution, rule 2.
+The senior judge serving as the mediator need not be a registered mediator as provided in Indiana Rules for Alternative Dispute Resolution, Rule 2.
 Mediation shall occur at no cost to the parties.